bestia-dev/rust02_workspace_and_testing/README.md

 With a workplace I can split my application into one binary source code and one library source code.
 So I have the best of both worlds.
 The result is still just one executable file.
 That is a great thing with Rust.
 ## date_diff
 I want to make a simple CLI (console line interface) application that calculates date difference.
-I need it to know how many days I am on vacation.
+I need it to know how many days I am already on vacation.
 I try to use all small caps and underscores for all the file/folder names because of the case sensitivity of Linux file system.
 ## GitHub and Git
 I pushed the code of this project to GitHub using Git.
 I believe you are now reading it from GitHub.
 I suppose you have Git already installed if you learned from my last project `rust01_the_beginning`.